5x5 Participatory Provocations

-This exhibit, curated by Original Copy with Kyle May and Kevin Erickson, argues for participatory criticism—identifying a series of significant popular issues and asking creative minds to take a clear stance and produce a physical expression or provocation that is made available to the public.
+This exhibit, curated by Original Copy, Kyle May, and Kevin Erickson, argues for participatory criticism—identifying a series of significant popular issues and asking creative minds to take a clear stance and produce a physical expression or provocation that is made available to the public.

 The five selected topics intend to provoke, but are grounded in issues we face today: a growing income gap, immigration, globalization, technology’s impact on our lives, surveillance, and power.

 Architecture has a seat at each discussion.

 5x5 Participatory Provocations has been on view at the University of Illinois (Feb-March 2016), the Cleveland Urban Design Collaborative (Jul-Aug 2016), RISD School of Architecture (October 2016), and OMI International Arts Center (Jan-Mar 2017).
-It culminated with an expanded exhibit, featuring new research, at the Center for Architecture in New York (Jul-Sep 2017).
+It culminated with an expanded exhibit, featuring new research, at the Center for Architecture in New York (Jul-October 2017).

 Read more about 5x5: